ni/labview-for-containers/README.md

 1. **Prebuilt Images (Recommended for Most Users)**
     - Prebuilt images are available on DockerHub, which includes a ready-to-use LabVIEW installation.
     - **Image Name:** `labview:<release>-<platform>`
-    - See [LabVIEW Container Compatibility](./docs/compatibility.md) to get details on LabVIEW Versions with their supported Docker Containers and list of available images.
+    - See [Releases](https://github.com/ni/labview-for-containers/releases) to get details on LabVIEW Versions with their supported Docker Containers and list of available images.
     - Use these images if you want a plug-and-play experience with minimal configuration.
 2. **Official Dockerfile (For Advanced Users)**
     - For teams that require more control (e.g., adding custom tools, scripts, custom network settings), we provide an official Dockerfiles to build your own image.